mesolitica/malaya/docs/Installation.rst

 Python
 ~~~~~~

-Malaya only supported Python 3.6.
-There is no released version Tensorflow for Python 3.7.
+Malaya only supported Python 3.6 and above.

 GPU Environment
 ~~~~~~~~~~~~~~~